DeanRoddey/CIDLib/ReadMe.md

 Though CIDLib very much tries to avoid use of any third party code beyond the OS, it does use the following:

-- Scintilla - A verion of the Scintilla engine is wrapped and used as the CML language source editor.
-Your own CIDLib based applications wouldn't need it unless the used the embedded CML IDE.
+- Scintilla - A version of the Scintilla engine is wrapped and used as the CML language source editor.
+Your own CIDLib based applications wouldn't need it unless they used the embedded CML IDE.
 - Standard JPEG Libaries - Some of the guts of the standard JPEG libraries are wrapped to provide the JPEG file format support.

 Otherwise it is just OS APIs and optional OS SDKs (speech recognition, Windows Media Format, etc...)